How will changing your employment status affect a workers’ compensation claim?

 Approval For the Workers’ Compensation Claim

 The first thing to consider is whether the workers’ compensation claim was approved while the employee was still employed by the previous company.
-It is also important to consider whether the employee already received workers’ compensation benefits for the work-related injuries.
+It is also important to consider whether the employee already received workers’ compensation benefits for work-related injuries.
 If the employee received workers’ compensation benefits while being employed in the previous company, the benefits may be affected by the new income of the employee under the new employer.
 There are situations when the benefits may be reduced or completely stopped.
 However, if the claim was denied by the insurance company of the previous employer, the employee may file an appeal and try to obtain workers’ compensation benefits for the work-related injury.
-This is applicable even if the employee is already employed with a new company.
+This is applicable even if the employee is already employed by a new company.

 Reporting to the Previous Employer